cath34/batis_benchmark_neurips_2025/README.md

 Models implementations can be found in the `Models/` folder.

+## eBird Data

+The code to process eBird data can be found in the `ebird_data/` folder :
+* **Step 1 :** Using raw sampling and metadata files from the ebird Database, use the R Script `ebird_data/data_eBird.R` to extract only the observations associated with complete checklists.
+This R script leverages [auk](https://cornelllabofornithology.github.io/auk/), an R package specifically designed for eBird Data Extraction and Processing.
+* **Step 2 :** Once the observations associated with complete checklists are extracted, auk will output a single file containing multiple thousands of sightings.
+You can use the script `ebird_data/extract_checklist.py` to extract each checklist into a single CSV file with the following columns :
+  * `ebird_code` : Code corresponding to a single species in the eBird database
+  * `is_observed` : 1 if the species was observed in a given checklist, and 0 otherwise
+Note that the script `ebird_data/extract_checklist.py` requires a species list input file, because it will discard any observation of species that aren't among that list.

 ## Data Splits

 Code for splitting data can be found in the `Splits/` folder.
 In order to get train/test/splits according to the methodology described in our paper, you need to run the script `combined_script.py` .